rjmfernandes/kafkaStreamsRefactor/README.md

 Kafka Streams Reffactor demo including Mongodb.

 The use case here is a join between multiple reference tables to be consolidated in an external database (mongodb).
 We are using for example purposes here 3 data sources (topics): orders, customers, products.
 But in a real scenario this would be potentially many more.
-Also the choice of orders here doesn't really match a real case scenario of a reference table but is used only for demonstration purposes and meaning only the most frequently updated table driving in general the join for consolidation through joins.
+Also the choice of orders here doesn't really match a real case scenario of a reference table but is used only for demonstration purposes and meaning only the most frequently updated table driving in general the joins for consolidation.

 ## Setup